How to find a mentor: 5 approaches to find the right guidance

 Coaching is a short-term relationship with a structured and formal approach.
 The goal of coaching is to improve specific skills and achieve immediate goals.

 For example, a leadership coach can help a professional develop better leadership skills.
-Here, the outcome of the relationship is well-defined and rarely extends beyond the predetermined scope.
+Here, the outcome of the professional relationship is well-defined and rarely extends beyond the predetermined scope.

 Mentoring is a long-term relationship that thrives on mutual respect and trust.
 The mentor is essentially a professional role model with the goal of helping the mentee develop and grow as a person.